starc-cyi/data-xml/README.md

 data-xml
 ========

 Main metadata files.
 One for objects and one for activities - to be cross referenced.
-These are used by the conversion scripts, as are the rest.
+These are used by the conversion scripts, as are the rest (files in datalists-ttl).
 So the following guides apply:

 objects
 -------